 #3 Save on shipping costs with Shipster

-Love to shop online but hate to pay for shipping?
-Australia Post has solved that problem for you this Christmas, offering free shipping for online shoppers who sign up to its new membership program Shipster.
+Love to shop online but hate paying for shipping?
+Australia Post has a solution for you this Christmas, offering free shipping for online shoppers who sign up to its membership program Shipster.

-Free shipping will be available for some of your favourite brands including Myer, M.A.C, Target and Cotton On.
-You can also expect free food delivery with some Deliveroo orders.
+Free shipping is available for some of your favourite brands including Myer, M.A.C, Target and Cotton On.
+You can also get free food delivery with some Deliveroo orders.
 But be warned, it’s not entirely “free”.

-A $9.95 sign-up fee will be required to use Shipster and from 2 January onwards you can expect to pay $6.95 every month to use the service.
-Plus, there are spending limits required to be eligible for free shipping: at retail stores you will need an order total of at least $25 and shipping costs under $20, and Deliveroo orders need to meet the minimum basket spend (typically $25) because if the minimum spend is not met a $4 surcharge will apply.
+There is a one-month free trial offer, but once that is completed you must pay $3.99 per month to use the service, or $19 per year on a rolling basis.
+Plus, there are spending limits to be eligible for free shipping: at retail stores you will need an order total of at least $25 with shipping costs under $20, and Deliveroo orders need to meet the minimum basket spend (typically $25), because if the minimum spend is not met a $4 surcharge will apply.

 Before you get too excited about splurging your money on Christmas gifts, it’s probably a good idea to create a budget (and stick to it).
-There’s no point spending all your savings on presents or racking up ridiculous amounts of credit card debt if you can’t afford it.
+There’s not much point spending all your savings on presents or racking up large amounts of credit card debt if you can’t afford it.

 #5 Apps for inspo